Statistics and research release

 Details

-Although this work found playing on machines in bookmakers does not increase the chance someone is a problem gambler (once you control for involvement), the Natcen Follow-up study of loyalty card customers (opens in new tab) found that loyalty card holders who played machines in bookmakers were significantly more likely to develop gambling problems (even when controlling for involvement).
+Although this work found playing on machines in bookmakers does not increase the chance someone is experiencing problem gambling (once you control for involvement), the Natcen Follow-up study of loyalty card customers (opens in new tab) found that loyalty card holders who played machines in bookmakers were significantly more likely to develop gambling problems (even when controlling for involvement).